Tuninter Flight 1153: History

 The aircraft, an ATR 72–202, had its fuel quantity indicator (FQI) replaced the night before the flight, but technicians inadvertently installed an FQI designed for the ATR 42, a similar but smaller airplane with smaller fuel tanks.
 Ground crews and the flight engineer, relying on the incorrect readings from the newly installed FQI, loaded the aircraft with an inadequate amount of fuel for the flight.

 On the flight from Bari to Djerba, both engines cut out in mid-flight.
 The aircraft's right engine failed at 23,000 feet (7,000 metres).
 The aircraft began to descend to 17,000 feet, but 100 seconds after the right engine failure, the left engine also failed at 21,900 feet (6,700 metres).
 The flight crew did not detect the fuel exhaustion because the incorrectly-installed ATR 42 gauge indicated an adequate amount of fuel in the tanks, even after all of the usable fuel had been consumed.
 After the engine failure, the captain requested an emergency landing in Palermo, Sicily.
 The crew tried repeatedly but unsuccessfully to restart the engines as they navigated to Palermo.
 The ATR glided for 16 minutes, but was unable to reach the runway and the plane was forced to ditch into the sea, 23 nmi northeast of Palermo International Airport at a speed of 145 mph.
 The aircraft broke into three sections upon impact.

 The entire aircraft floated for some time after the crash, but only the central fuselage and the wings remained floating.
 Patrol boats from Palermo arrived 46 minutes after the ditching and began the rescue and recovery.

+Aircraft

+The aircraft involved, manufactured in 1991, was a 14-year-old twin-engine turboprop ATR 72-500 registered as TS-LBB with serial number 258.
+The aircraft was powered by two Pratt & Whitney Canada PW124B engines.